nicthib/pyanthem/README.rst

 FluidSynth_:
    FluidSynth enables conversion of MIDI files to crisp, high quality sound files.

+If you do have the above requirements installed, you can install pyanthem using pip: :code:`pip install pyanthem`

 Conda (optional, but highly recommended):
    Conda enables simple and reliable package installation.
 Use Miniconda_ for a minimal installation, or Anaconda_ otherwise.